 Now, the goal is to further develop your interactive experience and to practice the type of 2-point perspective sketching that is typically used in product concept ideation.

 Your work should be coordinated with your team to move the project forward,

 Each team member will individually propose three conceptual designs for your team's chosen storyboard/room.
 You might choose to develop concepts for 3 different elements or props in the storyboard experience (say a hidden door, spying picture, or suit of armor for a mystery den), or three very different variations for the design of a single element in your team's storyboard (e.g., three different interpretations/implementations of a suit of armor).

 While working on your concepts, be sure to keep user experience, human

 requirements in mind.
 Try to be innovative.

 Each team member is expected to submit 3 concept sketches—your preferred embodiment direction for each of your three ideas.
-Each team member should work on their own ideas indiviudally but you are encouraged to use team members as sounding boards while doing your work/.
+Each team member should work on their own ideas individually but you are encouraged to use team members as sounding boards while doing your work.